Throughout the summer, Stillingfleet Lodge Gardens hosts a series of art exhibitions both in the tea room and the garden showcasing local artists.

 For 2017, we are featuring 8 different artists in the cafe throughout the year and 3 in the garden during our ‘Sculptures in the Garden’ exhibition which is in situ for the whole of August.

-Sign up to our newsletter to keep up to date with all our exhibitions planned for 2017.
+Sign up to our newsletter to keep up to date with all our exhibitions planned.

 The art exhibitions are open during normal opening times and regular admission price applies for the Garden, although visitors are welcome to come to the Tea Room and admire the exhibitions, without paying to go round the Garden.